UWHealth/Front-End-Framework/styleguide/_styleguide-readme.md

 #### Markdown Use

 Sometimes meta information that does not fit logically into a scss file is necessary.
 In those cases, you can use a plain markdown file.
-To make the  wrap your style-guide-specific comments in an `<SG>` "tag" rather than a `/* SG` comment.
+To start a style guide block, wrap your comments in an `<SG>` "tag" rather than a `/* SG */` comment.

 ---